-No--Cardinal Ventures does not take any equity in its companies.
-As a nonprofit interested in educating students, we are not interested in making a profit off of our student entrepreneurs.
+No — Cardinal Ventures does not take any equity in its companies.
+As a nonprofit interested in educating and supporting student entrepreneurs, we are not interested in making a profit off of our founders.

 Does Stanford own the intellectual property of Cardinal Ventures companies?

 The short answer is no, as SSE is a separate 501(c)(3) that is independent from the University.
 However, the situation may be more complicated for specific companies that have already participated in University-sponsored classes (e.g. MS&E 273, ME 301) before joining the program.
 In this case, we will work with the company to negotiate ownership with the Office of Technology Licensing.

 How can I get involved in the program?

 We would love to hear from you if you are:

 - an entrepreneur, angel investor, or venture capitalist interested in serving as a mentor, speaking at a workshop, or attending our Demo Day;